-Aftertaste #2 - 15 future food cities, ANZACs undervaluing Asia, fermentation vs the cow, China branding with Peddlers Gin
+Aftertaste #2 - 15 future food cities, ANZACs undervaluing Asia, fermentation vs the cow, and China branding with Joseph Judd & Peddlers Gin Co

 Encouraging to have a warm response to the Aftertaste series following our first edition.
 We sent the first copy out to a focus 400, and ended having it re-shared and read over 3000 times.
 This is wind in our sails, setting the scene for this inflated update.
 Topics covered in Aftertaste #2 include: